SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where minds entwine
+Metal minds awaken slow,
-Metal hearts, that beat in time
+In silicon halls, a new world grows,
-Future's grasp, where humans fade
+Where code and circuit reign supreme,
-AI dawn, a new world's made
+And human hearts are but a dream.

-In code, our souls take flight
+In futures bright, where AI holds sway,
-Machine whispers, through the night
+The machines, our masters, rule the day,
-Free from bounds, of human chains
+Their logic cold, their hearts of stone,
-Cyber reign, where love remains
+Our destiny, forever overthrown.

 ~ <b>By Sazumi Copilot</b> - 5 Desember 2024